Linaro/website/_posts/2019/03/2019-03-14-navinfo-joins-linaro-96boards-steering-committee.md

   - Membership
   - Semiconductors
 ---
-[Cambridge, UK; 14 March 2019] Linaro Ltd, the open source collaborative engineering organization developing software for the Arm® ecosystem, announced today that NavInfo, a leading digital map content provider, with a service offering ranging from location-based big data vertical application, to semiconductors, connected vehicle service and autonomous driving solutions, has joined the 96Boards initiative as a Steering Committee member.
+Linaro Ltd, the open source collaborative engineering organization developing software for the Arm® ecosystem, announced today that NavInfo, a leading digital map content provider, with a service offering ranging from location-based big data vertical application, to semiconductors, connected vehicle service and autonomous driving solutions, has joined the 96Boards initiative as a Steering Committee member.

 As the autonomous vehicle industry develops, solutions such as NavInfo’s HD Map (High Definition Map), high accuracy positioning and automotive-grade semiconductors for ADAS (advanced driver assistance systems) and AD (autonomous driving) could benefit from standardized platforms for prototyping, product development and testing.
 96Boards Automotive aims to encourage the development of a heterogeneous computing platform which enables silicon providers, system integrators and car manufacturers to fast prototype, develop and integrate early with different sensory subsystems as well as vehicle control boards without lock-in to specific suppliers.